PowerShell/PowerShell/docs/git-sd.md

 There is no principal difference.
 * Most of the git complications come from the fact that you need to do integrations by yourself.

+The Microsoft Open Source Hub [article](https://opensourcehub.microsoft.com/articles/git-for-sd-users) for other details.

 ### Rosetta stone